 Clients must apply by 5th April 2014.
 Any size fund can apply.
 Clients can not have fixed protection 2014 if you already have primary, enhanced or fixed protection.

-The Lifetime Allowance will drop to £1 million on 6th April 2016 from £1.25 million.
-HMRC have confirmed that two new Lifetime Allowance protections are available to provide protection against the reduction.
+The Lifetime Allowance dropped to £1 million on 6th April 2016 from £1.25 million.
+HMRC have confirmed that two new Lifetime Allowance protections would be available to provide protection against the reduction.

 What is Fixed Protection 2016 (FP16)?